shelfio/libreoffice-lambda-base-image/README.md

 # LibreOffice Lambda Base Image

-> LibreOffice 7.6 base image for Lambda Node.js 20 x86_64 to be used as a base for your own images.
+> LibreOffice 7.6 base image for Lambda Node.js 20 x86_64 and Python 3.12 x86_64 to be used as a base for your own images.

 ## Usage